 Half Splits (Ardha Hanumanasana)

 Got tight hamstrings?
-This pose with blocks makes stretching feel easier and safer.
+This pose with blocks makes stretching feel easier and more supported.

 - From a Low Lunge (right foot forward), place blocks on either side of your foot.